 Mardini is not surprised, “We discover in the end, in the event of raising the customs dollar, that the budget deficit rose instead of decreasing, that is, that financing the budget by increasing the size of the money supply increased, and thus inflation increased.”

-In his opinion, “there is misplaced optimism about the ability of tax increases to provide the necessary revenues, and not only because of customs evasion and smuggling, because when fees and taxes increase, the country becomes uncompetitive and unattractive.
+In his opinion, “there is misplaced optimism regarding the ability of tax increases to provide the necessary revenues, and not only because of customs evasion and smuggling, because when fees and taxes increase, the country becomes uncompetitive and unattractive.
 For example, if the customs tariff on the imports of tourist establishments will rise by this size, this means that they will have to raise their bills on tourists and customers to continue.
 Thus, how will Lebanon be able to compete with several tourist countries in the region, such as Turkey, Egypt, Jordan, Cyprus and Greece?

 Mardini asserts, “Lebanon will no longer be able to compete, neither in tourism, nor in industry, nor in agriculture, nor in services in this case.
 Practically speaking, we will contribute to an increase in the crisis and economic stagnation, and with the additional recession, the state’s revenues will decrease more and not increase.
 Therefore, the policy of increasing taxes and fees is very wrong, especially in a country that is going through an economic collapse.
 No one in the world increases taxes and fees at the height of the collapse, and it is more useful to reduce public expenditures, and most importantly, stop financing the deficit by increasing the money supply.
 Unfortunately, the steps being taken are in the wrong direction.”